syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 	![Platform Selection wizard Available](WebInstaller/Step-by-Step-Installation_img3.png)

-	You can also select the platforms to be uninstalled from the **Installed** tab.Click the Next button.
+	From the **Installed** tab, you can also choose which platforms to uninstall in the same version.
+Click the Next button.

 	**Installed**